Are you a leader who is "ALL IN?"

 7. You are willing and motivated to improve daily.
 Getting better at what you do is not a choice, it's a requirement.

 8. You maintain a high standard of excellence because the team/organization/brand demands it.
 You don't want to let anyone else down on the team.

 9. The vision compels you to greatness.
 Not the opposite- "your greatness compelling the vision."
 Many leaders get this backwards.

 10. Your intentions and goals are clear.
-I know what I’m getting, and I’m never concerned about any alterior motives.
+I know what I'm getting, you know what you're providing, and there's never any concern about any alterior motives.

-12. Constant pursuit of the extraordinary, not ordinary.
+12. You have a constant pursuit of the extraordinary, not ordinary.
 Constant pursuit of unusual, not usual.
 Constant pursuit of being the best, not average.

 13. You finish.
 Get the job done.
 Take projects across the finish line.
 Make things happen.
 On your own.
 When given an assignment, the leader can be assured it will get done with you working on it.